GuentherLab/ieeg_ft_funcs_am/README.md

 # ieeg_ft_funcs_am
- Andrew Meier's scripts for artifact masking and processing raw fieldtrip data into freq bands of interest
+Scripts for artifact masking and processing raw fieldtrip data into freq bands of interest -scripts by Andrew Meier and Anita Kelcher

 Contains common code for projects including DBS-Triplet, DBS-SEQ